-Tesla stock up 7% after Elon Musk promises Model 3 production has turned a corner
+Tesla stock up 10% after Elon Musk promises Model 3 production has turned a corner

 But shareholders appeared Tuesday to affirm Musk's leadership by shooting down a proposal that could have stripped him of his role as chairman of the board.

-Tesla shares traded around $313 per share Wednesday.
+Tesla shares ended the day at $319.50 Wednesday.
 That's still well below its all-time high of $389.61, which it hit last September.

 —CNNMoney's Julia Horowtiz contributed to this report.